asbjborg/asbjborg.github.io/_posts/2024-12-08-turn-to-stone-new-track-published-on-soundcloud.md

 ---
+title: "Turn to Stone: Medusa's Myth and the Digital Gaze Explored in Music"
+date: 2024-12-08 12:00:00 +0100
+last_modified_at: 2024-12-14 18:44:19 +0100
+categories: [Music, Philosophy]
+tags: [music, music-production, digital-mythology, modern-medusa, ai-music, viral-culture]
 image: /assets/img/posts/pasted-image-20241209143240.png
-status: published
-tags:
-- music
-- music-production
-- digital-mythology
-- modern-medusa
-- ai-music
-- viral-culture
-time: 81308
-title: 'Turn to Stone: Medusa’s Myth and the Digital Gaze Explored in Music'
 ---
 *The third chapter in our journey through ancient myths in the digital age.*